aristonis/laravel-livewire-dataview-docs/docs/en/usage/basic.md

 ```

-## congiure class component
+## Configure class component

-* you must pass view item componet pass our component is just a container that need `item-view` component
+* You must pass the view item component.
+Our component is just a container that needs an `item-view` component.
-* will pass items automaticly to `item-view` component
+* Items will be passed automatically to the `item-view` component.
-* `item-view` should be livewire component if not found will throw Exception `InvalidItemViewException`
+* `item-view` should be a Livewire component.
+If not found, it will throw Exception `InvalidItemViewException`.

 ```php